wellcodeglobal/engineering101/README.md

 #### 5. " & '
 1. `"` should be used when there are string interpolation
 2. `'` should be used when there are just an ordinary string without interpolation

+#### 6. HTML class name convention
+1. Class name used particularly by JS and CSS should be differentiate to increase the ease of refactoring the code.
+> prefix class name with `js-` for class name that used by JS
+> JS only allowed to call element with prefix `js-` in selecting element/s